Whether you are using NVivo for your literature review or another purpose, Coding is how you will spend most of your time.

 After each instance of Coding,

 In practice, Coding Stripes are very helpful.
-Especially in the early stages of Coding, you will find it necessary to refine your Nodes as your reading progresses.
+Especially in the early stages of Coding, you will find it necessary to refine your Codes as your reading progresses.
 As a result you will probably need to chop and change your Coding.